tudo-astroparticlephysics/cubic_interpolation/README.md

 auto res = inter.evaluate(point);
 ```

-More information can be found in the documentation which could be build with the
+More information can be found in the documentation which can be build with the
 flag `BUILD_DOCUMENTATION` with a sphinx and a doxygen target.

+For information about the installation process look at the [INSTALL.md](https://github.com/MaxSac/cubic_interpolation/blob/main/INSTALL.md)